giltina/Real-Estate-Template/README.md

-# Real-Estate-Template
+# Real-Estate-Custom-Wordpress-Template
-Real Estate custom Wordpress Template
+Template developed using Underscores compatible with Wordpress 3 and 4